 Budget 2020 announcement day will be October 8th 2019.

-It is expected there will be some increases to social welfare – but it might not be a simple flat rate increase for everyone.
-Increases may be more targeted to those in need.
+It is expected there will be some increases to social welfare and State Pensions – but it might not be as simple as a €5 flat-rate increase for everyone.
+Any increases may be more targeted to those in need.